 See how you can use this image free of charge

-Sciatica is characterized by back pain that radiates down into the legs.
+Sciatica is characterized by pain that radiates from the lower back down into the legs.

-If you suffer from back pain without any pain in your legs, it may be more relevant to you to read about the most typical back pain: non-specific lumbar pain (Lumbago)
+If you suffer from back pain without any pain in your legs, it may be more relevant to you to read about the most typical form of back pain: non-specific lumbar pain (Lumbago)

 Pain radiating to the legs can have many different causes.
 For example, it may be caused by irritation of the sciatic nerve from the back due to discuss prolapse.
 Most often, it is caused by pain from muscles, tendons, ligaments/joints or joints in the lumbar, back and/or buttocks.

 Many people suffering from sciatica are told that they should abstain from lifting objects and to sit in certain positions.
 However, this will lock your back into a state of limited function.
 The same is true for lying in bed or on the couch.
 It is important not to perceive pain as harmful and not to overprotect the back, but instead to alternate between walking, standing, sitting and lying down.